-- Lake and River Cleanup events must be coordinated with the TCEQ's cleanup program staff and/or the Keep Texas Beautiful organization, which is contracted by the TCEQ to administer the Lake and River Cleanup program. - Projects funded to clean up litter or illegal dumping on private property must be conducted through a local government sponsor or H-GAC.
+- Projects funded to clean up litter or illegal dumping on private property must be conducted through a local government sponsor or H-GAC.
 Funds may not be provided directly to a private landowner or other private responsible party for cleanup expenses.
-The local government sponsor or H-GAC must either contract for and oversee the cleanup work, or conduct the work with its own employees and equipment. - The costs for cleanup of hazardous waste that may be found at a municipal solid waste site must be funded from other sources, unless a waiver from this restriction is granted by the TCEQ to deal with immediate threats to human health or the environment. - The costs for cleanup of Class 1 nonhazardous industrial waste that may be found at a municipal solid waste site must be funded from other sources unless a waiver from this restriction is granted by the TCEQ to deal with immediate threats to human health or the environment.
-The cleanup of Class 2 and 3 nonhazardous industrial waste that may be found at a municipal solid waste site may be funded in conjunction with the cleanup of the municipal solid waste found at a site. - All notification, assessment, and cleanup requirements pertaining to the release of wastes or other chemicals of concern, as required under federal, state, and local laws and regulations, including 30 TAC Chapter 330, TCEQ's MSW Regulations, and 30 TAC Chapter 350, TCEQ's Risk Reduction Regulations, must be complied with as part of any activities funded under this program. - All materials cleaned up using funds provided under this program must be properly disposed of or otherwise properly managed in accordance with all applicable laws and regulations.
+The local government sponsor or H-GAC must either contract for and oversee the cleanup work, or conduct the work with its own employees and equipment. - The costs for cleanup of hazardous waste and/or Class 1 nonhazardous industrial waste that may be found at a municipal solid waste site must be funded from other sources, unless a waiver from this restriction is granted by the TCEQ to deal with immediate threats to human health or the environment. - The cleanup of Class 2 and 3 nonhazardous industrial waste that may be found at a municipal solid waste site may be funded in conjunction with the cleanup of the municipal solid waste found at a site. - All notification, assessment, and cleanup requirements pertaining to the release of wastes or other chemicals of concern, as required under federal, state, and local laws and regulations, including 30 TAC Chapter 330, TCEQ's MSW Rules, and 30 TAC Chapter 350, TCEQ's Risk Reduction Rules, must be complied with as part of any activities funded under this program. - All materials cleaned up using funds provided under this program must be properly disposed of or otherwise properly managed in accordance with all applicable laws and regulations.
 To the extent feasible, it is recommended that materials removed from a site be reused or recycled.
 For projects to clean up large amounts of materials, H-GAC will consider withholding at least ten percent (10%) of the reimbursements under an implementation project grant or subcontract, until documentation is provided that the cleanup work has been completed and the materials properly managed.